 We have a thriving and energetic parent association that organises numerous social events and raises extra funds for the school.
-They produce a termly newsletter to keep you informed of forthcoming activities and would welcome your support and involvement.
+As a parent of the school you are automatically a member of the PTA.
+There is a termly newsletter to keep you informed of forthcoming activities and the committee would welcome your support and involvement.